TIBCOSoftware/flogo-services/flow-state-service/java/README.md

-    DELETE  /steps/{flowid} - Deletes all step data for flow GET     /steps/{id}/rollup - Retreives rollup for flow GET     /steps/{id}/stepdata - Retreives step data for flow
+    DELETE  /steps/{flowid} - Deletes all step data for flow GET     /steps/{id}/rollup - Retreives rollup for flow GET     /steps/{id}/stepdata - Retreives step data for flow GET     /steps/{id}/rollup/snapshot - Retreives the rollup data as a string for backwards compatibility

 The following are the REST API's along with sample output.